gladstoneai/POWERplay/README.md

 7. Confirm that the output you get is consistent.
 You should see something like:

     ```
-    wandb: Currently logged in as: bob-bobson (use `wandb login --relogin` to force relogin)
+    wandb: Appending key for api.wandb.ai to your netrc file: /Users/bobbobson/.netrc
     wandb: Starting wandb agent 🕵️
     2022-10-18 10:24:26,174 - wandb.wandb_agent - INFO - Running runs: []
     2022-10-18 10:24:26,688 - wandb.wandb_agent - INFO - Agent received command: run